-Overall the changes will benefit the backcountry travelers in a few ways.
+The changes will benefit the recreational backcountry travelers in several ways.
 The stand-alone eight hour Companion Rescue course can be taken before or after an AIARE Level 1 course which doubles the companion rescue training time than in the past and will include more scenario training and practice.
 AIARE Level 1 will now include more field on route planning, terrain management, and hazard evaluation time, as 4-6 hours of field time in the past were needed to cover Companion Rescue.
-AIARE Level 2 has been redesigned to meet the needs of advanced recreational students including more time spent on route planning, terrain management, and hazard evaluation with a little less emphasis on SWAG terminology and professional standards.
+The AIARE Level 2 has been redesigned to meet the needs of advanced recreational students including more time spent on route planning, terrain management, and hazard evaluation with a little less emphasis on operations.

 Designed for both new and experienced backcountry users looking to advance their avalanche knowledge and decision making skills

 Want to Learn More?

 We’d love to answer any questions and discuss what course option is right for you.
 Get in touch today!